kyma-project/rafter/README.md

 Try out [this](https://katacoda.com/rafter/) set of interactive tutorials to see Rafter in action on Minikube.
 These tutorials show how to:
 - Quickly install Rafter with our Helm Chart.
 - Host a simple static site.
-- Use Rafter as [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) with the support of Rafter metadata webhook and Front Matter service .
+- Use Rafter as [headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) with the support of Rafter metadata webhook and Front Matter service.
 This example is based on a use case of storing Markdown files.
-- Use Rafter as [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) with the support of Rafter validation and conversion webhooks.
+- Use Rafter as [headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) with the support of Rafter validation and conversion webhooks.
 This example is based on a use case of storing [AsyncAPI](https://asyncapi.org/) specifications.

 >**NOTE:** Read [this](./docs/development-guide.md) development guide to start developing the project.